In this article, you’ll learn how to create a blog post page with PageFly so you can have more control over the layout and design of your blog.

 The Lazyload Images option helps to optimize your page loading speed.
 Basically, it helps your page load fast.

 The Header and Footer section is displayed when you choose all types of pages, except the Password Page.
-You can choose to show or hide the header and footer of the page in the General Tab in Page Setting.
-To edit header and footer, visit your theme customizer.
+You can choose to show or hide the header and footer of the page in the General Tab in the Page settings.
+To edit the header and footer, visit your theme customizer.

 We’ve chosen the Cipi template because this template can be found in the Blog Post page type.
 You can change to other templates and add information to suit your store.
 Here is a quick look at the Cipi template.

-You can use the Blog Posts element to show a single, or a list of blogs, from your Shopify store to a page.
-You also can take time to check this blog out to understand more about how to make the full use of your Blog post page.
+You can use the Blog Posts element to show a single, or a list of blogs, from your Shopify store on a page.
+You also can take time to check this blog out to understand more about how to make full use of your Blog post page.

 You can consult this video about using the Layout element on your page